Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Tarneit (West) - Mount Cottrell has 19 active public transport stops.
-These stops serve buses only.
-There is 1 route operating in the area, collectively providing 575 weekly passenger trips.
+These are all bus stops.
+There is 1 route serving these stops, which provides a total of 575 weekly passenger trips.

-Transport accessibility is moderate, with residents typically located 485 meters from the nearest stop.
-Service frequency averages 82 trips per day across all routes, equating to approximately 30 weekly trips per individual stop.
+The accessibility to these stops is rated as moderate, with residents typically located 485 meters away from the nearest stop.
+On average, there are 82 trips per day across all routes, which equates to approximately 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport